-- 2.7 Inclement Weather / Tournament Games In the event of inclement weather, the Site Director has the authority to postpone the game.
-THE SITE DIRECTOR WILL IMMEDIATELY NOTIFY THE TOURNAMENT DIRECTOR.
+2.7 Inclement Weather - In the event of inclement weather, the site director has the authority to postpone the game.
+The site director will immediately notify the tournament director.
 The postponed game will be played on the next day including Sunday.
-The rain date for the championship final would be Sunday, June 10, 2018. - 2.8 NO SCHEDULE OR TIME CHANGES WILL BE PERMITTED WITHOUT THE EXPRESSED APPROVAL OF THE TOURNAMENT DIRECTOR OR THE CIAC STAFF.
+The rain date for the finals would be Sunday, June 10, 2018.

-3.0 ENTRY PROCEDURES / QUALIFYING
+3.0 ENTRY PROCEDURE / QUALIFYING